Asylum Lawyer in Lexington, KY

 Persons who are determined to be eligible for asylum are allowed to remain in the United States indefinitely.
 They can legally work and apply for a green card.
 They can also request derivative asylum status for their spouse or child (who must be unmarried and under age 21 on the date the asylum application was filed).
 They can apply for lawful permanent resident (LPR) status after being physically present in the United States for one year after the date asylum was granted.

 Certain actions may prevent someone from being granted asylum.
 If the person did any of the following, they will be denied asylum:

-- ordered, incited, assisted, or otherwise participated in the persecution of any person because of race, religion, nationality, membership in a particular social group, or political opinion;
+- Ordered, incited, assisted, or otherwise participated in the persecution of any person because of race, religion, nationality, membership in a particular social group, or political opinion;

-- were convicted of a particularly serious crime — including aggravated felonies;
+- Were convicted of a particularly serious crime — including aggravated felonies;

-- committed a serious nonpolitical crime outside the United States;
+- committed a serious non-political crime outside the United States;

-- pose a danger to the security of the United States; or
+- Pose a danger to the security of the United States; or

-- firmly resettled in another country before arriving in the United States.
+- Firmly resettled in another country before arriving in the United States.

-inadmissible to the United States or removable (i.e., deportable) for certain reasons can also prevent someone from being granted asylum.
+Being inadmissible to the United States or removable (i.e., deportable) for certain reasons can also prevent someone from being granted asylum.